mattermost/mattermost-test-management/data/test-cases/plugins/gitlab/subscriptions-and-notifications/PR_link_tooltip.md

 **Step 4**

-1. Crete a link for a non existing `merge request` on Gitlab and paste it in any desired channel or DM/GM on MM.
+1. Crete a link for a non-existing `merge request` on Gitlab and paste it in any desired channel or DM/GM on MM.
 2. Hover the cursor over the link of the `merge request` on MM.

 **Expected**

-The user should not get `tooltip` on MM for the non existing `merge request` on Gitlab.
+The user should not get `tooltip` on MM for the non-existing `merge request` on Gitlab.

 **Step 5**

 1. Copy the link of any desired `merge request` on Gitlab and paste it in any desired channel or DM/GM on MM.
 2. Edit the details of the desired `merge request` on Gitlab.
 3. Navigate to MM and refresh the page.
-4. Hover over the link of the desired `merge request` in the desired channel or DM/GM on MM.
+4. Hover the cursor over the link of the desired `merge request` in the desired channel or DM/GM on MM.

 **Expected**